joelczk/Discord-Music-Bot/README.md

 **Description**\
 Music bot for discord users\
 **Requirements**\
+Do not that the song bot can only play songs with English title\
 Do note that user has to install FFPMEG for this code to work together with youtube-dl\
 Do note that user has to generate his/her token from discord developer portal\
 File locations where songs are stored can be changed via the following command:\